Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part3.md

 git clone --recursive ssh://git@gitlab.cern.ch:7999/CxAODFramework/CxAODMakerCore.git

 mv CxAODMakerCore CxAODMakerCore_May2020
-cd CxAODMakerCore_May2020
 ~~~
 In this directory there are two folders.
 Core, which contains the CxAODMaker and CxAODTools packages, and VHbb, which contains the analysis specific packages: CxAODBootstrap_VHbb, CxAODMaker_VHbb, CxAODOperations_VHbb and CxAODTools_VHbb.
 Now we need to check that this repository can build.
+Standard practise is to make a build directory outside your repository
 ~~~
 mkdir build && cd build
 setupATLAS